andruschak/openai-gym-retro/README.md

 # openai-gym-retro

 # part 1. what is this all about
-Leveraging machine learning, specifically reinforcement learning, to train the computer to play classic emulated video games using Open-AI gym-retro.
+Leveraging machine learning, specifically reinforcement learning, to train a bot to play classic emulated video games using Open-AI gym-retro.
 At the end of the day, I would like to understand how to make it play a couple different genre's - platformers (Mario and Sonic) and fighting games (Street Figher II).

 ## inspiration
 There are several reasons I am interested in this project: